cs-gy6903/2022-fall/project/README.md

 for each stage of the handshake.

 They are imported and executed automatically from python submissions.
-Submissions in other languages may recieve their BSON-encoded input over stdin and return BSON-encoded output over stdout, much like the problem sets.
+Submissions in other languages may receive their BSON-encoded input over stdin and return BSON-encoded output over stdout, much like the problem sets.

 ## Examples